smu-tao-group/2021-summer-research/WillianPan/README.md

 **How to Run**

-* The code can be tested through the test.pu folder
+* The code can be tested through the test.py folder
 * This tests the beginning and end of the resultant array against the expected values :)